Under 2 hours

 - Lift the handle from the faucet assembly.

 - Use tongue-and-groove pliers to loosen and remove the cap.
-Take care not to apply too much pressure and damage the housing.
+Take care not to apply too much pressure, as you may damage the housing.

-- Make careful note of the position of the ball when you remove it, as you'll want to return it to the same position when reassembling the faucet.
+Remove the plastic cam, including the cam washer, the rubber packing washer and the metal ball valve assembly.
+Make careful note of the position of the ball when you remove it, as you'll want to return it to the same position when reassembling the faucet.

-- The seats are the circles themselves and the springs are located underneath the seats.
+Locate the valve seats.
+With the ball removed, the valve's seats should be visible.
+The seats are the circles themselves and the springs are located underneath the seats.

 - Use a towel to soak up any water that remains in the faucet stem.